 In the end, our social media analysis mirrored what was reflected in the public opinion polls.
 It showed, too, that the Conservative focus and discipline prevailed – on the ground and in social media.

-——— Written by Jane Taber, Vice-President, Public Affairs, and Blaine Mackie, former Manager, Data & Analytics, NATIONAL Public Relations
+——— Blaine Mackie is a former Manager, Data & Analytics at NATIONAL Public Relations